tessG/tessg.github.io/_posts/2022-11-11-monopolyVIZ.md

 <p>
 A generative art engine that will create a unique image based on the outcome of a scramble for property on the real estate market.
-The canvas becomes a real estate market where the financially successful will increase their possesion while inevitably draining all other players, turning them into tiny dots before they disappear.
+The canvas becomes a real estate market where the financially successful will determine which colors and patterns will dominate the piece.

-Once a ranking between the players has been established, it is almost impossible to shift the balance.
-Still the game makes sure the loosers have just enough to continue playing long after the winner is found.

 The algorithm follows the rules of Monopoly.
 Shapes represent the artefacts of the classic board game: the fields, players and buildings.
 </p>